Logius-standaarden/fsc-core/specifications.md

 The Validation **MUST** be done every time a Peer receives a signature.

 The `contract_content_hash` of the signature payload contains the signature hash.
 The algorithm to create a `contract_content_hash` is described below.
 The algorithm ensures that the content hash is unique for a specific Contract content.
-Because a signature contains the content hash it becomes possible to guarantee that a signature is intended for a specific Contract.
+Because a signature contains the content hash, it becomes possible to guarantee that a signature is intended for a specific Contract.

-1. Create a byte array called `contentBytes`.
-1. Convert `contract.content.group_id` to bytes and append the bytes to `contentBytes`.
-1. Append `contract.content.iv` to `contentBytes`.
-1. Convert `contract.content.validity.not_before` to bytes and append the bytes to `contentBytes`.
-1. Convert `contract.content.validity.not_after` to bytes and append the bytes to `contentBytes`.
-1. Convert `contract.content.created_at` to bytes and append the bytes to `contentBytes`.
-1. Create an array of byte arrays called `grantByteArrays`
-1. For each Grant in `contract.content.grants`
-   1. Create a Grant Hash for the Grant as documented in the [Grant Hash section](#grant_hash).
-   1. Convert the Grant Hash from string to bytes and store them in a byte array named `grantBytes`.
-   1. Append `grantBytes` to `grantByteArrays`.
-1. Sort the byte arrays in `grantByteArrays` in ascending order.
-1. Append the bytes of `grantByteArrays` to `contentBytes`.
+1. Convert `contract.content` to Canonical JSON data as described in [[RFC8785]].
-1. Hash the `contentBytes` using the hash algorithm described in `contract.content.algorithm`.
+1. Hash the Canonical JSON data using the hash algorithm specified in `contract.content.algorithm`.
 1. Encode the bytes of the hash using Base64 URL encoding with all trailing '=' characters omitted and without the inclusion of any line breaks, whitespace, or other additional characters.
 1. Convert the value of `contract.content.algorithm` to an int32 and surround it with dollar signs (`$`).
 When using the `SHA3-512` algorithm this would result in `$1$`.
    To convert the hash algorithm to an integer, see the [type mapping](#type_mapping_hash_algorithm)
 1. Add `1$` as suffix to the string created in step 13.
 This is the enum `HASH_TYPE_CONTRACT` as defined in the field `.components.schemas.HashType` of the [OpenAPI Specification](manager.yaml) as int32.
 If the string created in step 13 is `$1$`, the result should now be `$1$1$`
-1. Add the Base64 generated in step 12 as suffix to the string generated in step 14.
+1. Add the Base64 generated in step 4 as suffix to the string generated in step 5.

-#### Data types {#data_types}

-- `int32`: use `Little-endian` as endianness when converting to a byte array
-- `int64`: use `Little-endian` as endianness when converting to a byte array
-- `string`: use `utf-8` encoding when converting to a byte array

 ### Grant hash {#grant_hash}

-The Grant hash is used in the access token request to identify the Contract and Grant which contains the authorization for the connection to the Service.
+The Grant hash is used in the access token request to identify the Grant which contains the authorization for the connection to the Service.
 The `iv` (Initialization vector) field is included in the Grant hash to create a Grant hash that references to a single Contract.
 The Grant hash can be created by executing the following steps:

-1. Create a byte array named `grantBytes`
-1. Convert `contract.content.group_id` to bytes and append the bytes to `grantBytes`.
-1. Convert `contract.content.iv` to bytes and append the bytes to `grantBytes`.
+1. Create the content hash as described in the [content hash](#content_hash) section.
-1. Convert the value of each field of the Grant to bytes and append the bytes to the `grantBytes` in the same order as the fields are defined in the [OpenAPI Specification](manager.yaml)
+1. Convert the content of `grant.data` to Canonical JSON data as described in [[RFC8785]]
-   To convert the Grant type to an integer see the [type mapping](#type_mapping_grant).
-If `grant.data.properties` is set, canonicalize the `properties` object as described in [[RFC8785]].
-Hash the canonicalized JSON string using the hash algorithm described in `contract.content.algorithm` and add the bytes to `grantBytes`.
+1. Append the Canonical JSON data to the content hash
-1. Hash the `grantBytes` using the hash algorithm described in `contract.content.algorithm`
+1. Hash the result of step 3 using the hash algorithm specified in `contract.content.algorithm`.
 1. Encode the bytes of the hash using Base64 URL encoding with all trailing '=' characters omitted and without the inclusion of any line breaks, whitespace, or other additional characters.
 1. Convert the value of `contract.content.algorithm` to an int32 and enclose it with `$`.
 The int32 value per hash algorithm type is defined in the [type mapping](#type_mapping_hash_algorithm)..
 E.g. The enum `HASH_ALGORITHM_SHA3_512` becomes `$1$`.
 1. Determine the `HashType` that matches with value of `Grant.type` and convert it to an int32 and add a `$` as suffix.
 The int32 value per hash type is defined in the [type mapping](#type_mapping_hash).
 E.g. The enum `HASH_TYPE_SERVICE_PUBLICATION_GRANT` becomes `2$`.